j-milkovits/ansible-arch-desktop/README.md

 4. Wait until the installation is finished
 ## Testing
 > currently performed using a archlinux container
+> warning: some functions like `servicectl enable ...` will be problematic
 1. Build the docker container using the Dockerfile
 ```
 docker build <container_name> .